nimasaraeian/nima-portfolio/README.md

-# Nima Saraeian - AI Marketing Strategist Website
+Nima Saraeian — AI Behavioral Marketing Strategist & System Builder

 This is the official website of Nima Saraeian (نیما سرائیان), an AI Marketing Strategist specializing in the intersection of artificial intelligence, consumer psychology, and digital branding.
 The website showcases business examples, marketing strategies, and AI-driven solutions across various industries.